 Couples therapy is for those people who feel stuck in their relationships, suffer a complicated period marked by a conflict or painful event, fail to communicate, or cannot find happiness that they once had.

-The couples therapy usually lasts between 10 and 20 sessions of 60 minutes each.
+The couples counseling usually lasts between 10 and 20 sessions of 60 minutes each.
 The frequency is usually bi-monthly.

 Group therapy are sessions in a group of between 5 and 10 people, led by one or two therapists, who meet regularly to treat a common problem.
 The therapist is the one who guides the group and the members play the role of co-therapists.
 Group therapy takes advantage of group dynamics to help participants mobilize some of the issues that are most difficult to bring up in individual therapy.